-relative links or relative links
+relative links

 Hint: when you move your mouse over the title of a section, a '¶' character will be displayed.
-This is a link to that specific section and you can use this to copy the # . . . part inside a relative link to an anchor.
+This is a link to that specific section and you can use this to copy the #... part inside a relative link to an anchor.